-25 May Perks of EDI Transmitted Messages for Logistics Industry
+25 May Benefits of EDI Transmitted Messages for the Logistics Industry

 Digitization is engulfing the logistics industry with the ongoing COVID-19 outbreak.
-Shipping Lines, Freight Forwarders in maritime Ecosystem and Cargo Handlers in Air Ecosystem are fast embracing digital technologies.
-The ones who only planned to have digitization as part of their long term plan, are now rapidly implementing it.
+Shipping Lines, Freight Forwarders in maritime ecosystem and Cargo Handlers in Air Ecosystem are fast embracing digital technologies.
+The ones who only planned to have digitisation as part of their long term plan, are now rapidly implementing it.

 While, EDI is just a module in several logistics management software and trade facilitation systems, there are several other key modules that enable agile automation.
 Some of them include online slot booking, dock management, terminal management to name a few.
 In the meantime, also know the perks of e-DO services for the maritime trade.